 Most patients do not develop further melanomas; however, some do and they may also develop other forms of skin cancer.
 The best way to detect skin cancer is to check all your skin every month (please see Patient Information Leaflet on early detection).
 Essentially, you are looking for changes in the size, shape or colour of any moles, a new mole, or a mole that looks different to the others.
 There are patient information web-packages, which outline how to look after your moles (please see the web links at the end of this leaflet).

-Reduce the risk of further melanomas (See BAD leaflet on prevention)
+Reduce the risk of further melanomas (See BAD leaflet on prevention).

 The best way you can reduce risk is to not let your skin burn in the sun.
-You do not have to hide from sunny days, but you do need to be careful to avoid turning pink and this applies also to any children you have as they are likely to have a similar skin type to you.
+You do not have to hide during sunny days, but you do need to be careful to avoid turning pink and this applies also to any children you have as they are likely to have a similar skin type to you.
 Information on the best methods of sun protection can be found on the website links provided at the end of this leaflet (see Patient Information Leaflet on prevention).

 Top sun safety tips: